 Once you send in your results, UVA will use your composite test scores to ensure you meet their requirements.
-We recommend meeting, or surpassing, the average scores at UVA.
-This means you should aim to score above 1400 on the SAT, and outscore the 32-34 average ACT composite score.
+We recommend meeting--or surpassing--the average scores at UVA.
+This means you should aim to outscore the UVA ACT range of 32-35.

 Since the University of Virginia is a public school, you will want to make sure you’ve confirmed your residency.
 If you live in the state of Virginia, this will vastly decrease your tuition costs.
 In-state students pay lower tuition because their parents or guardian(s) have paid the taxes and fees necessary to attend the school just by paying state taxes every year.

 Once you’ve gathered all your admissions requirements, the next step is to fill out and submit an application through Common App.
 UVA recommends that you send in your application as soon as possible, according to your admission deadlines.

 Make sure you have an idea of which school you would like to apply to before you fill out your application.
 You will be required to choose between the College of Arts & Sciences, the School of Architecture, the School of Engineering, the School of Nursing, or the Kinesiology program.

 Applying for colleges can get chaotic, so it’s important that you stay on top of important dates!
 Here are some deadlines to know about getting into the University of Virginia:

 Supplemental essays are an important part of the application process!
 Your essays will provide a window into your personal life, passions, and interests so that the admission committee can get to know you better.

 For the optional essays on the UVA application, students must answer three essay responses, one of which corresponds with the school they specified in their application, and two from a list of eleven prompts.